Fancy Dashboard / Wrong Data

 If You’re Not Sure Where to Start, Start Here

-Here’s the most common thing we hear from leaders:
+Here’s the most common thing we hear from leaders about metrics:

 “I know we need to track the right stuff—but I don’t know what that stuff is.”